We know what to do, we keep making speedcore from our poo.

 - Intentionally Awkward Title: His name, not to mention all of his songs.

-- Lyrical Dissonance: Taken to comedic extremes—your average Passenger Of Shit song will feature nigh-on nursery-rhyme melodies played via cheap MIDI files (or samples of something similar) alongside loud, screaming vocals concerning sex, violence, bodily waste, and absurd combinations of the above.
+- Lyrical Dissonance: Taken to comedic extremes—he's well known for nigh-on nursery-rhyme melodies alongside loud, screaming vocals concerning sex, violence, bodily waste, and absurd combinations of the above.

 - Obfuscating Stupidity: While he's known for Anal Cunt-levels of unprofessionality, he does have technical skill, and he's not afraid to show it.